Southern California Cities Explode With Electric Scooters

 Yet these measures are far from sufficient to stop the risk.
 Because there is no way to screen the people who take the scooters out, it is far too common for people to ride without helmets and for minors or unlicensed drivers to grab a scooter and go.
 Law enforcement officials have their hands full as they try to ensure these new electric scooters are used safely.

 While precautions are being put in place to encourage safe scooter use, the fact remains that the accidents these scooters cause can lead to serious injuries.
 If you have been injured because of one of these new electric scooters, you need to get the right legal help.
-Call The Law Offices of Jacob Emrani to get the compensation you deserve.
+Our personal injury attorneys in Los Angeles & Orange County can help you get the compensation you deserve.